-The Japan Association of High Energy Physicists (JAHEP) accepted the recommendations of the Subcommittee on Future Projects of High Energy Physics(1) and adopted them as JAHEP's basic strategy for future projects, in March 2012.
-Later in July 2012 a new particle consistent with a Higgs Boson was discovered at LHC, while in December 2012 the Technical Design Report of the International Linear Collider (ILC) will be completed by the worldwide collaboration.
+In March 2012, the Japan Association of High Energy Physicists (JAHEP) accepted the recommendations of the Subcommittee on Future Projects of High Energy Physics(1) and adopted them as JAHEP's basic strategy for future projects.
+In July 2012, a new particle consistent with a Higgs Boson was discovered at LHC, while in December 2012 the Technical Design Report of the International Linear Collider (ILC) will be completed by a worldwide collaboration.

-On the basis of these developments and following the subcommittee's recommendation on ILC, JAHEP proposes that ILC shall be constructed in Japan as a global project based on agreement and participation by the international community in the following scenario:
+On the basis of these developments and following the subcommittee's recommendation on ILC, JAHEP proposes that ILC be constructed in Japan as a global project with the agreement of and participation by the international community in the following scenario:

-- (1) Physics studies shall start with precision study of "Higgs Boson" and will evolve into studies on top quark, "dark matter" particles, and Higgs self-couplings, by upgrading the accelerator.
-A more specific scenario is as follows: - (A) A Higgs factory with a center-of-mass energy of approximately 250 GeV shall be constructed as a first phase. - (B) The machine shall be upgraded in stages up to a center-of-mass energy of ~500 GeV, which is the baseline energy of the overall project. - (C) Technical extendability to a 1 TeV region shall be secured. - (2) A guideline for shares of the construction costs is that Japan covers 50% of the expenses (construction) of the overall project of a 500 GeV machine.
-The actual shares, however, should be left to negotiations among the governments.
+- (1) Physics studies shall start with a precision study of the "Higgs Boson", and then evolve into studies of the top quark, "dark matter" particles, and Higgs self-couplings, by upgrading the accelerator.
+A more specific scenario is as follows: - (A) A Higgs factory with a center-of-mass energy of approximately 250 GeV shall be constructed as a first phase. - (B) The machine shall be upgraded in stages up to a center-of-mass energy of ~500 GeV, which is the baseline energy of the overall project. - (C) Technical extendability to a 1 TeV region shall be secured. - (2) A guideline for contributions to the construction costs is that Japan covers 50% of the expenses (construction) of the overall project of a 500 GeV machine.
+The actual contributions, however, should be left to negotiations among the governments.